Nuitysun/reviews_sentiment_prediction/README.md

 In this project we retrieved and explored reviews data from the web-site Rozetka.ua.
 We were able to build a model to predict reviews sentiment that performed quite well on the training set and showed good results on the unseen data: it predicted correct sentiment for 98% of reviews in testing set.

 However, after predicting sentiment for the reviews without rating and inspecting 40 predictions - we can see that accuracy seems to be much less for them, about 75%.
-Content of reviews are often confusing, model doesn’t always identify sentiment correctly and sometimes it’s hard to identify it even with manual check.
+Content of reviews are often confusing, model doesnï¿½t always identify sentiment correctly and sometimes itï¿½s hard to identify it even with manual check.

 ### Results of sentiment prediction for reviews without rating: